Derbyshire police launch appeal for help to find wanted man

 and on Freeview 262 or Freely 565

-Derbyshire police have launched an appeal for help to find Carl Walters, wanted in connection with an allegation of assault.

-Despite extensive enquiries officers have been unable to locate the 44-year-old who is of no fixed address, but has links to the Derby and Long Eaton areas.
+Despite extensive enquiries officers have been unable to locate Mario Gombar, a man wanted for breaching a court order.

+Now police have launched an appeal to the public for help to find the 24-year-old.

+Officers believe Mario is in the Derby area and has links to the New Normanton.

-Anyone who has seen Carl, or has any information on his whereabouts, is asked to contact the force on any of the methods below with reference 24*702528:
+Anyone who has seen the 24-year-old or has any information on his whereabouts, is asked to contact the force using any of the below methods quoting reference 25*150980:

-Website – use the online contact form; Facebook – send a private message to the Derbyshire Constabulary Facebook page; X (Twitter) – direct message the contact centre via @DerPolContact or phone – call 101.
+Website – use the online contact form; Facebook – send a private message to the Derbyshire Constabulary Facebook page; or phone – call 101.

 You can also anonymously contact the independent charity CrimeStoppers, on 0800 555 111, or by visiting the CrimeStoppers website.